 However, there are cases where Windows fails to uninstall certain third-party programs.

-This can create a lot of confusion in most users, what exactly they should do to remove the program.
+This can create a lot of confusion among most users, about what exactly they should do to remove the program.

 Let’s discover some of those methods.